ikunetwork/WhitePaper/README.md

 ### `IKU` Value

-Wallet verification of a minimum of balance of 1 IKU enables access to the `devTools B` and fees as explained under **Fees and the Network Digital Wallet**.
+Wallet verification of a minimum of balance of 1 IKU enables access to the `devTools B` and `RST[x]` as explained under ** `RST[x]` and the Network Digital Wallet**.
 Value in the IKU token can be ascribed to access the following:

 * `devTools B`
 * 2nd priority to upgrade to clinical trial subject
 * `RST[x]`

 Establishing a profile on the IN provides access to the Network Digital Wallet NDW.
 The NDW will serve to hold BTC, ETH, IKU and all `RST[x]`, and is expected to also eventually hold digitalized fiat, providing for efficient capital formation and value exchange.
-In addition, the NDW enables IKU holders to earn `RST[x]` as \[z%\] of all of the `RSTCrowdsale`, pro-rata, will flow to IKU holders in exchange for performing a certain threshold of work on the Network, e.g. participating in the peer review process, etc. Such model gives an IKU holder the opportunity to have rights to all the research on Network.
+In addition, the NDW enables IKU holders to earn `RST[x]` as \[z%\] of all of the `RSTCrowdsale`, pro-rata, will flow to IKU holders in exchange for running the Network, utility of  `devTools B` .
+Such model gives an IKU holder the opportunity to have rights to all the research on Network.

 ### `RST[x]` Value

 An `RST[x]` carries pro-rata digital rights to its specific research initiative \(clinical trials, etc.\) and such rights are cryptographically maintained with the ability to \(i\) access the `RST[x]DC` and \(ii\) be transacted in an `permissionlessLicense` smart contract.
 Value in the `RST[x]` token can be ascribed to the following:

-* `permissionlessLicense` threshold
+* `permissionlessLicense`
 * 1st priority to upgrade to clinical trial subject
 * Early access to realized biotechnology upon regulatory approval \[at a discounted \(or free\) rate\]
 * Access to the `RST[x]` sub-network to work on R&D development

 R&D data will be made available to `RST[x]` holders and updated by the `RST[x]` sub-network through the IN infrastructure on an ongoing basis. `RST[x]` R&D data will be de-identified and stored on IPFS.

+[insert IPFS slide Rick and Morty]

 Access to the data and specific `RST[x]` sub-network will be made available with possession of a minimum, predetermined `RST[x]` threshold and private key, unless otherwise made public thru IKU.
 A transaction involving `RST[x]` is the cryptographic validation of rights transfer to `RST[x]` hashed data, timestamped by the blockchain.
 This is transparently irrefutable evidence of both proof of the data's existence and rights provenance on IPFS at a given point in time, protecting against reasons for litigation.

 `RST[x]`** Smart Contract**